cube3power/atsd/rule-engine/notifications/custom.md

 * `application/json`
 * `application/x-www-form-urlencoded`

-If the selected HTTP method such as `GET` doesn't allow payload, the request parameters specified in the Parameters section are appended to the Endpoint URL a a query string.
+If the selected HTTP method such as `GET` doesn't support a payload, the request parameters specified in the Parameters section are appended to the Endpoint URL as a query string.

 ## Supported Authentication Mechanisms